lmc2179/lmc2179.github.io/drafts/prediction_confidence.md

 # Prediction intervals

-## What does the prediction interval represent?
+## What does the prediction interval represent intuitively?

 If we know X, we usually can't predict y exactly, but a model will tell us a range of values where y will fall